jalal246/pathre/README.md

 ### isFile(path)

-If undefined returns true, otherwise returns false.
+If path is for file (not directory) returns true, otherwise returns false.

 __Examples__